Scattering diagrams, theta functions, and refined tropical curve counts: Tropical curves and the main results

 \end{dfn}

-It is clear that $\wt{\f{D}}_k^i$ satisfies inductive hypothesis (a).
+It is clear that $\f{D}_k^l$ satisfies inductive hypothesis (a).
 For hypothesis (b), suppose we do have such a bad set of walls $W$.
-Since the $I_{\f{d}_i}$'s are pairwise disjoint, the sets $\Leaves(\f{d}_i)$ are also disjoint.
-Thus, slightly shifting the $m_{iwJ}$'s will shift the walls in $W$ independently, and so we can avoid having this bad set $W$ by choosing the $m_{iwJ}$'s more generically.
+Since the products $u_{\f{d}_1}u_{\f{d}_2}$ are nonzero for each $\f{d}_1,\f{d}_2\in W$, the sets $\Leaves(\f{d})$ for $\f{d}\in W$ must be pairwise disjoint.
+Thus, slightly shifting the initial walls' supports will shift the walls in $W$ independently, and so we can avoid having this bad set $W$ by choosing the walls $\f{d}_{iwJ}$ more generically.